Stories of Arda Home Page

 Of Finrod and Bëor by losselen

-Of Finrod tarrying in Ossiriand
+CANTO I Of Finrod tarrying in Ossiriand

-the elm and beech and ashes grey
+dense with elm and ashes grey

 and in its eaves did Finrod stray.